jessykang/HTV2/README.md

 # Hack the Valley 2 - Opinio

-This samples shows how to analyze the sentiment of webpages using a csv file of URLs using the indico API [a link](https://indico.io/docs).
+This samples shows how to analyze the sentiment of webpages using a csv file of URLs using the [Indico API](https://indico.io/docs).

 ## Configuration